OpenEvalProject/evals/manuscripts/elife-59828/v1/manuscript.md

 ## Results

-## Elevated PARP activity depletes cardiac NAD+ levels and increases mitochondrial protein acetylation
+### Elevated PARP activity depletes cardiac NAD+ levels and increases mitochondrial protein acetylation

 We utilized a mouse model where high levels of mtDNA damage in the form of AP sites are generated specifically in cardiomyocytes.
 These mice develop cardiac hypertrophy and die of HF ~8 weeks after mtDNA damage initiation (Lauritzen et al., 2015).
 AP sites increase the risk of single-strand DNA breaks, which are recognized by PARP (Caldecott, 2008).
 PARP initiates DNA repair and uses NAD+ as a substrate for its activity (Cheng et al., 2013).
 We hypothesized that strongly increased PARP activity would deplete NAD+ levels, which again would impair the function of other crucial NAD+-dependent proteins such as sirtuins.
 Indeed, we found increased PARP levels in isolated mitochondria from heart tissue from mutUNG1-expressing mice compared to wild-type (Wt) littermates (Figure 1A–B), accompanied by reduced total NAD+ levels in cardiac tissue as assessed by HPLC (Figure 1C).
 Sirtuins are also dependent on NAD+ and SIRT3 is the major mitochondrial isoform that controls the activity of a number of different proteins through deacetylation.
 Whereas we saw an increase in SIRT3 protein levels in mitochondrial extracts from mutUNG1 cardiac tissue (Figure 1D–E), the overall protein acetylation status was increased in mitochondrial extract from mutUNG1 (Figure 1F–G), indicating lower SIRT3 activity.
 This was also seen in the acetylation status of SOD2 (Figure 1H–I), which is dependent on SIRT3 activity.
 Impaired SOD2 function could contribute to weakened antioxidant defenses with enhanced oxidative DNA damage as a potential consequence.
 Importantly, increased damage will increase PARP activity, representing a potential vicious circle in these mice.

 ![Figure 1.](https://cdn.elifesciences.org/articles/59828/elife-59828-fig1-v1.jpg)

-**Figure 1.:** + levels and reduces mitochondrial protein deactylation.(A) Western blot showing PARP levels in cardiac mitochondrial extract from mutUNG1-expressing mice and wild-type littermates.
+**Figure 1.:** (A) Western blot showing PARP levels in cardiac mitochondrial extract from mutUNG1-expressing mice and wild-type littermates.
 (B) Quantification of PARP levels in western blot.
 (C) NAD+ levels from heart tissue from wild-type and mutUNG1-expressing mice measured with HPLC.
 (D) Western blot of SIRT3 levels in extract of mitochondria isolated from cardiac tissue from mutUNG1-expressing mice and wild-type littermates.
 (E) Quantification of SIRT3 levels in western blot.
 (F) Western blot of protein acetylation levels in cardiac mitochondrial extract from mutUNG1-expressing mice and wild-type littermates.
 (G) Quantification of protein acetylation levels in western blot.
 (H) Western blot of SOD2 and acetylated SOD2 levels in cardiac mitochondrial extract from mutUNG1-expressing mice and wild-type littermates.
 (I) Quantification of relative acetylated SOD2 protein levels in western blot.
 (J) Western blot acetylated protein levels of samples of immunoprecipitated OPA1 from total extract (200 µg protein) of cardiac tissue from mutUNG1-expressing mice and wild-type littermates.
 (K) Quantification of relative acetylated OPA1 protein levels in western blot.
 Data is presented as mean ± SE. *p<0.05, **p<0.01 vs. Wt chow.
 Abbreviations: Wt = Wild-type mice, mU1 = mutUNG1-expressing mice, PARP = poly(ADP-ribose) polymerase, CII = mitochondrial complex II, SIRT3 = sirtuin 3, AcK = acetylated lysine, SOD2 = superoxide dismutase 2, PDH = pyruvate dehydrogenase, OPA1 = optic atrophy 1, and NAD+ = nicotinamide adenine dinucleotide.
 Raw data are presented in Source data 1.

 The cardiomyocyte mutUNG1 mouse model is characterized by severely disordered mitochondrial morphology (Lauritzen et al., 2015).
 OPA1 is an important protein involved in organization of the mitochondrial inner membrane and is also activated by SIRT3.
 By investigating the acetylation status of OPA1, we saw an increase in acetylation of immunprecipitated OPA1 in mutUNG1-expressing mice compared to Wt littermates in total cardiac tissue.
 This indicates that a loss of OPA1 activity and regulation play a part in the observed impaired mitochondrial morphology (Figure 1J–K).

-## Elevation of NAD+ levels through NR treatment does not mitigate cardiac hypertrophy in mutUNG1-expressing mice
+### Elevation of NAD+ levels through NR treatment does not mitigate cardiac hypertrophy in mutUNG1-expressing mice

 To test if replenishment of NAD+ levels could reverse the cardiac phenotype in mutUNG1-expressing mice, we included NR in their diet (referred to as chow-NR).
 NR enters the ‘NAD salvage pathway’ through nicotinamide riboside kinase 1 which metabolizes NR into NMN.
 NR can thereby be used as a means to boost NAD+ levels (Braidy et al., 2019).
 The dose (400 mg/kg chow) was chosen from the literature and is considered a medium dose (Gariani et al., 2016; Zhang et al., 2016).
 To investigate if NR did boost NAD+ levels in the animals, we first measured NAD+ levels using HPLC in the myocardium.
 Even though we did reconfirm lower levels of NAD+ in heart tissue in mutUNG1-expressing mice, we did not see any increase in cardiac NAD+ levels with NR supplementation (Figure 2A).
 However, others have noted that it is difficult to achieve increase in NAD+ levels in heart tissue, possibly due to very high metabolic turnover (Trammell et al., 2016).
 However, these authors found NR to increase hepatic NAD+ levels.
 Indeed, we did detect an increase in NAD+ levels in the livers of mutUNG1-expressing mice, suggesting that NR treatment does increase cellular NAD+ in this model (Figure 2B), albeit in a potential tissue-specific manner.
 Nevertheless, NR supplementation did not lead to any significant changes in the cardiac phenotype of mutUNG1-expressing mice (Figure 2C–K).
 Physical and echocardiographic measurements show cardiac hypertrophy, with increased mass of both left and right ventricular size in mutUNG1-expressing mice compared to Wt littermates, but with no significant difference between mutUNG1-expressing mice fed chow with or without NR supplement.
 In Wt mice, NR supplementation in chow diet resulted in a tendency toward poorer cardiac function as compared with chow diet alone with reduced ejection fraction (Figure 2I, p=0.087) and fractional shortening (Figure 2J, p=0.080), but these differences did not reach statistical significance.

 ![Figure 2.](https://cdn.elifesciences.org/articles/59828/elife-59828-fig2-v1.jpg)

-**Figure 2.:** +) levels through nicotinamide riboside (NR) treatment does not mitigate cardiac hypertrophy in mutUNG1-expressing mice.NAD+ levels in heart tissue (A) and liver tissue (B) from wild-type and mutUNG1-expressing mice fed chow with or without NR, measured by HPLC.
+**Figure 2.:** NAD+ levels in heart tissue (A) and liver tissue (B) from wild-type and mutUNG1-expressing mice fed chow with or without NR, measured by HPLC.
 Weight of (C) heart, (D) left ventricle, and (E) right ventricle of wild-type and mutUNG1-expressing mice fed chow with or without NR.
 Echocardiographic measurement of (F) interventricular septum thickness at end-diastole, (G) left ventricular posterior wall thickness, (H) left ventricular internal dimension at end-diastole, (I) ejection fraction, (J) fractional shortening, and (J) relative wall thickness at end-diastole in wild-type and mutUNG1-expressing mice fed chow with or without NR.
 (C-H) Normalized against tibia length.
 Data is presented as mean ± SE. *p<0.05, **p<0.01, ***p<0.001 vs. Wt chow (for C-J, N = Wt; 15, Wt-NR; 17, mU1; 8, mU1-NR; 11).
 Raw data are presented in Source data 2.

-## NR treatment does not alleviate mitochondrial dysfunction in mutUNG1-expressing mice, but alters morphology in Wt mitochondria
+### NR treatment does not alleviate mitochondrial dysfunction in mutUNG1-expressing mice, but alters morphology in Wt mitochondria

 Even though NR supplement failed to improve cardiac function in mutUNG1 mice, we wanted to investigate if NR could have an effect on the impaired mitochondrial morphology in these mice.
 For this, we performed electron microscopy on heart tissue sections from mutUNG1-expressing and Wt mice with or without NR treatment.
 In line with the lack of effect on SIRT3 activity, NR treatment did not seem to alleviate the phenotype of dysfunctional mitochondria in mutUNG1 mice, which display abnormal organelle shapes and severe damage of internal cristae structures of the mitochondria as shown earlier (Lauritzen et al., 2015; Figure 3A).
 Whereas heart mitochondria from mice without NR treatment are tethered together with visible contact points, mitochondria in mice fed chow-NR seemed to have a rounder shape and to be organized in a more solitary fashion with less obvious contact points with neighboring mitochondria (Figure 3A–B).
 Figure 3B illustrates cristae structure of the cardiomyocyte mitochondria.
 Recent morphological studies have shown that adjacent mitochondria can interact through specialized regulated inter-mitochondrial junction (IMJ) sites, where cristae membranes become organized into coordinated pairs across organelles (Picard et al., 2015).
 This was also seen in our Wt mice, and highlighted in panel (ii) in Figure 3B, where there is a clear alignment of cristae structures of three neighboring mitochondria with visible contact points between mitochondria (indicated with red arrowheads).
 This, however, was not as prominent in Wt animals fed chow-NR, where the mitochondria have a rounder shape without tethering of neighboring organelles.
 The IMJs seem to be lost to a large extent, resulting in failing of cristae structures to align between neighboring mitochondria.
 As observed earlier (Lauritzen et al., 2015), the cristae structure in mutUNG1-expressing mice is heavily unorganized and damaged, and NR treatment did not alleviate this impairment (Figure 3B).